-Natalie du Toit, abortion star swimmer and role model, unhealthy says forgiving has contributed to her phenomenal success.
-She spoke to Karien Jonckeere as Heartlines, purchase a campaign to promote positive values, gathers steam.
+Natalie du Toit, star swimmer and role model, says forgiving has contributed to her phenomenal success.
+She spoke to Karien Jonckeere as Heartlines, a campaign to promote positive values, gathers steam.

 Natalie du Toit’s life changed forever in February 2001, when a young woman drove into her scooter.
 She lost a leg.
 It would have been perfectly understandable if Du Toit, who was just at the beginning of her international swimming career when the accident happened, gave up and wallowed in self-pity.
 But she chose a different path and says that her decision to forgive the other driver allowed her to move on to a different life – one which has produced the most phenomenal success.